Loading...

 Recommended visit duration: 2-3 hours

-👉 See FULL guide to Toei Kyoto Studio Park (with kids)Price starts from
+👉 See FULL guide to Toei Kyoto Studio Park (with kids)Average price

 Kids can feed monkeys, ride Sagano train, rent rowboats and wander bamboo paths, but parents must watch near traffic and river, and only a few toilets have child seats or step stools.